US job growth roars back in November, with 266,000 added

 IRS RELEASES NEW FORM W-4: WHAT TO KNOW TO AVOID A REFUND SURPRISE IN 2020

-The blockbuster report provides further evidence that the U.S. economy is withstanding a global slowdown, and reinforces the Federal Reserve's characterization of the labor market as "strong".
+The blockbuster report provides further evidence that the longest economic expansion on record will continue and reinforces the Federal Reserve's characterization of the labor market as "strong."
 It also affirms the central bank's decision to press pause on further interest rate cuts this year.
 Economists widely expect policymakers to leave interest rates unchanged at their two-day meeting next week.

-“This is a blowout number and the U.S. economy continues to be all about the jobs,” said Tony Bedikian, managing director of Citizens Bank.
+Other sectors that contributed to the stellar report included leisure and hospitality, which increased by 45,000, and professional and business services, which rose by 38,000.
+One concerning sign in the report is that retail added 2,000 jobs, even in the midst of the vital holiday shopping season.

+"This strength is leading the market to conclude that the Fed might not lower interest rates any further in 2020, and (interestingly) the futures market is even pointing to the slightest possibility of a rate increase as the year progresses," said Scott Clemons, chief investment strategist at Brown Brothers Harriman.